Pinaki82/crust/README.md

 `printf("")` is the minimum form of the `printf()` function.
 You can write `printf("");` in a line as a complete statement.
 Even then, the compiler will show you some warning messages like `warning: zero-length gnu_printf format string [-Wformat-zero-length]`.
 That means anything you want to print to the console must be enclosed within a pair of double quotes, `""`.
 In C, a character/string is always surrounded by a pair of quotes, `'` `'`/`"` `"`.

 The string `Type the value for the radius of the circle and hit Enter:` is a string which must be enclosed within a pair of double quotes, like: `"Type the value for the radius of the circle and hit Enter:"`.
-After printing the string, we want the cursor to be moved to the next line. `\n` is a format specifier that moves the cursor to the next line as we've seen in the table.
+After printing the string, we want the cursor to be moved to the next line. `\n` is an escape sequence that moves the cursor to the next line as we've seen in the table.
 Thus, the `printf()` function prints the string and then places the cursor on the next line.
 Semicolon terminates the statement (a function.
 Here, `printf()`).

 ```c
 scanf("%f", &radius);